jaz303/sexp-tokenizer/README.md

     "bar"
     sexp.OPEN
     "baz"
-    "a string with spaces and \"quote\""
+    "a string with spaces and \"quotes\""
     1
     2
     3